AndreasDeveloper/Nexter-Website/README.md

 <b>SUMMARY</b>

-- Nexter is a fictional website related to propery buying and selling.
+- Nexter is a fictional website related to property buying and selling.
 User's are able to find all kind of a homes around the world, that will satisfy them and their needs.

 <b>FOCUS</b>